devopsjourney1/dotfiles-public/README.md

 These are my dotfiles and cheatsheets for basic Terminal setup on MacOS / Linux / Windows.

+WARNING: You should be familiar with what you are doing when setting these things up.
+I have aliases set etc. that will not work if you dont have the correct tools installed.
+I do not recommend you copy/paste my .zshrc verbatim but instead have a look at it and copy things that you need.

 # Setup Zsh and Powerline Go